-- 7.6.1 If the matter involves a complaint against the Clerk, you should inform one of the following in this order depending on availability:- Chairman of the Council, Chairman of the Staffing Committee, Vice Chairman of the Council, Vice Chairman of the Staffing Committee, who will determine the most appropriate means of dealing with the complaint.
-Whoever receives the complaint will report to the Staffing Committee as a matter of urgency. - 7.6.2 If the matter involves a complaint in relation to a Councillor's conduct, you should inform the Clerk and consideration will be given regarding the need to consult the Monitoring Officer to establish the most appropriate way to deal with the matter.
-Following investigation, a report will be submitted to the Staffing Committee.
+7.6.1 If the matter involves a complaint against the Clerk, you should inform the Chairman of the Staffing Committee, or in their absence, the Vice Chairman of the Staffing Committee, who will determine the most appropriate means of dealing with the complaint.
+Whoever receives the complaint will report to the Staffing Committee as a matter of urgency in line with the Grievance Policy.

+7.6.2 If the matter involves a complaint in relation to a Councillor's conduct, you should inform the Clerk, and consideration will be given regarding the need to consult the Monitoring Officer to establish the most appropriate way to deal with the matter.